vindia/environment/README.md

 For some projects I use a dedicated Vagrant environment to do development in, but this is my all purpose environment for quick hacks, small projects, etc.

 # Inside the box
-* Ubuntu 15.10 Wily Werewolf
+* Ubuntu 14.04 LTS Trusty Thar
 * vim
 * git
 * nginx